 You can reap a bounty of benefits if you meet these conditions:

 - A lower interest rate.
 Refinancing your mortgage can lower your interest rate, especially if you purchased or refinanced your home a few years ago when rates were much higher.
-For example, if you bought your home in 2018 your interest rate for a 30-year fixed loan could be as high as 5%Today rates average between 3 to 4 percent.
+For example, if you bought your current home in 2018 your interest rate for a 30-year fixed loan could be as high as 5%.
+Today rates average between 3 to 4 percent.
 If you only want to lower your interest rate and don’t need the cash, you’ll do better with a regular refinance.

 - A higher credit score.
 If you use the cash to pay off your outstanding debts, you’re on the road to increasing your credit score.
 That’s because you’ve decreased your credit utilization ratio or the percentage of your credit amount that you’re currently using.